Rachnerd/angular1workshop/README.md

 ##1.9
 To test our Client factory we fist need to make sure that our ClientLoader doesn't set the client as a js object, but as an instance of Client.
+Client (factory) returns a Client function that can be instantiated.
+This means the Client (factory) dependency can be instantiated directly.
 ```
 Change the way ClientLoader sets its client.
 Let the ClientController change the name of the client and call the save function.